FranckyC/SharePointBot/README.md

 ### Documentation #

-The complete documentation of this sample is available here:
+The complete documentation of this sample is available [here](http://thecollaborationcorner.com/2017/01/25/search-for-your-sharepoint-content-from-a-bot-using-the-bot-framework-oauth2-and-node-js)

 ### Solution ###
 Solution                | Author(s)